-You can configure the Barracuda Web Application Firewall to pass information from a client to the back-end server through the Barracuda Web Application Firewall.
-Using this feature, web servers can access client authentication information, like Client Certificate parameters or authenticated username and password.
+You can configure the Barracuda Web Application Firewall to pass information from a client to the backend server through the Barracuda Web Application Firewall.
+Using this feature, web servers can access client authentication information like client certificate parameters or authenticated username and password.

-On the Barracuda Web Application Firewall, you can add client information to a request by configuring a Request Rewrite.
+On the Barracuda Web Application Firewall, you can add client information to a request by configuring a request rewrite.
 Headers can be inserted into the request, or existing headers can be rewritten or deleted before passing the request to the web server, which can then extract the added information.
 The Barracuda Web Application Firewall provides macros you can use to communicate request parameters like client certificate details or authenticated user information through headers.

-Configuring Request Rewrite to Pass Client Information to a Web Application
+Configure Request Rewrite to Pass Client Information to a Web Application

 To configure a request rewrite rule, perform the following steps: